List of former Maryland state highways (700–999)

 The Maryland highway system has several hundred former state highways.
 These highways were constructed, maintained, or funded by the Maryland State Roads Commission or Maryland State Highway Administration and assigned a unique or temporally unique number.
 Some time after the highway was assigned, the highway was transferred to county or municipal maintenance and the number designation was removed from the particular stretch of road.
 In some cases, a highway was renumbered in whole or in part.
 This list contains all or most of the state-numbered highways between 700 and 999 that have existed since highways were first numbered in 1927 but are no longer part of the state highway system or are state highways of a different number.
 Most former state highways have not had their numbers reused.
 However, many state highway numbers were used for a former highway and are currently in use.
 Some numbers have been used three times.
 The former highways below whose numbers are used presently, those that were taken over in whole or in part by another highway, or have enough information to warrant a separate article contain links to those separate highway articles.
 Highway numbers that have two or more former uses are differentiated below by year ranges.
 This list does not include former Interstate or U.S. Highways, which are linked from their respective lists.

-MD 711
+MD 711 (1943–1958)

 Maryland Route 711 was the designation for Dogwood Road, which ran 0.75 mi from MD 545 east to MD 280 (now MD 213) near Elkton in northeastern Cecil County.
 The highway and a bridge across Dogwood Run were constructed as a wartime access project in 1942 and 1943 to provide better access to the Triumph Explosives plant along MD 545.
 MD 711 was transferred from state to county maintenance in a road transfer agreement on May 8, 1958.